Also known as employment scams.

 - It looks too good to be true.
 If a job looks too good to be true, it certainly is.
 Let's put that another way.
 If a job looks too good to be true, it certainly is.

 - The English is poor.
 Actually, by the very nature of the international TEFL industry, this is not as true as in most industries.
 Many if not most TEFL job ads are posted by schools and agencies whose first language is not English.
 That's the whole point.
 So certain linguistic errors may not be surprising.
-Nevertheless, use your judgement and gauge whether this job ad for a school in Beijing is written by a Chinese secretary doing her best in English or by a scam artist in Nigeria.
+Nevertheless, use your judgement and gauge whether this job ad for a school in Beijing is written by a Chinese secretary doing her best in English or by a scam artist in Nigeria (just for example).
 As an English teacher, you are better placed than most to recognize L1 interference.

 - "Scam-free" or "totally legitimate" is actually stated in the job ad.
 Wow!